fluxninja/aperture/docs/content/tutorials/flow-control/concurrency-limiting/workload-prioritization.md

 `User-Type` value to the scheduler:

-- Subscribers: The header value of `User-Type` will be directly matched to `subscriber` since all HTTP headers are directly available as flow labels within the scheduler.
+- Subscribers: The header value of `User-Type` will be directly matched to `subscriber`, since all HTTP headers are directly available as flow labels within the scheduler.
 - Guests: To identify guest users, a classification rule will be used that utilizes an